I have a bachelor’s degree. Can I apply for a Ph.D. admission or must I apply for a master’s degree first?

 Ph.D.
 Students

-Ph.D. students are fully funded – tuition, health insurance, salary, and a one-time matriculation fee – for the duration of their Ph.D. program while they are in a full-time, resident status.
+Ph.D. students are fully funded – tuition, health insurance, stipend, and a one-time matriculation fee – for the duration of their Ph.D. program while they are in a full-time, resident status.

-- In the 2020-21 academic year, the annual salary for the typical mechanical engineering student will be US $33,112.
+• In the 2024-25 academic year, the annual stipend for the typical mechanical engineering student will be US $41,000.

-- The salary has yet to be determined for the 2021-22 academic year, but we expect the rate will be at or slightly above the current year’s.
+• The stipend will be determined for the future academic years later, but we expect the rate will remain at or rise above current levels.

 Master’s Students